prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-01-15-recursive-function.md

 {:width="80%"}

 It is displayed that the 99th to the 1st are finished sequentially.
-If you use a recursive function, it comes out similar to putting data on the *<u>stack<u>* and then removing it.
+If you use a recursive function, it comes out similar to putting data on the *<u>stack</u>* and then removing it.

 ### Factorial Implementation